arskom/spyne/doc/source/index.rst

 Rpclib
 ######

+Welcome to Rpclib documentation!

-We always welcome feedback about documentation.
-Please share your slightest criticism with us so we can make Rpclib documentation better.
-Thanks!
+We always welcome feedback.
+Please share your slightest criticism about this piece of writing so we can make Rpclib documentation better.

+Thanks and Enjoy!

 .. include:: ../../README.rst